 If the child was thirteen or younger and suffered sexual abuse or exploitation, the matter is a category A felony in Nevada.
 This carries a life sentence with parole possibly after 10 years.
 Otherwise, the matter is a category B felony in Nevada carrying 2 - 20 years imprisonment.

-If the defendant has no previous convictions for child abuse, the matter is a gross misdemeanor in Nevada carrying a $2,000 fine and/or a year in jail.
+If the defendant has no previous convictions for child abuse, the matter is a gross misdemeanor in Nevada carrying a $2,000 fine and/or 364 days in jail.
 Otherwise, the matter is a category C felony in Nevada carrying 1 - 5 years in prison and maybe a $10,000 fine.

 Note that defendants convicted of child sexual abuse may have to register with the Nevada Sex Offender Registry.
 Also note that non-citizens convicted of child abuse may face deportation from the U.S. Read more about criminal defense of immigrants in Nevada.

 If you have been accused of "child abuse, neglect, or endangerment" in Nevada, call our Las Vegas Nevada criminal defense lawyers at 702-DEFENSE (702-333-3673) for a free consultation.
 We will explore every avenue to get the charges dismissed or reduced.
 And we were always ready to fight zealously for you at trial.

 We represent client throughout Nevada, including Las Vegas, Henderson, Washoe County, Reno, Carson City, Laughlin, Mesquite, Bunkerville, Moapa, Elko, Pahrump, Searchlight and Tonopah.